ucsb-csw8/s23/ref/gradescope.md

 <!-- Acknowledgements
 {: .fs-4 }

-* Specials thanks to Liubov Kurafeeva and Roman Beltiukov for creating the initial instructions and screenshots.
+* Special thanks to Liubov Kurafeeva and Roman Beltiukov for creating the initial instructions and screenshots.
   {: .fs-3 }
 * Updated W23 by P. Conrad
   {: .fs-3 }